 This guide is for financial advisers only.
-It mustn’t be distributed to, or relied on by, customers.
-It is based on our understanding of legislation as at May 2023.
+It must not be distributed to, or relied on by, customers.
+The information on this page is based on our understanding of legislation as at 1 August 2024.

 ‘Pensions dashboards’ will allow individuals to view all their pension savings securely in one place online.
 It’s hoped this will help support better retirement planning and encourage people to think more about their financial wellbeing.
 Specific aims connected to the launch of pensions dashboards are to: